kyledrake/coinpunk/docs/INSTALL.md

 **If your bitcoind crashes due to memory consumption**, try limiting your connections by adding `maxconnections=10`.
 Try further adjusting to 3 if you are still having issues.

 If you want to run Coinpunk in production rather than on testnet, uncomment `testnet=1`.
 Testnet emulates the production Bitcoin network, but does so in a way that you can't lose money.
-You can send money to your Coinpunk accounts using Bitcoin Testnet Faucets like [http://testnet.mojocoin.com/](the Mojocoin Testnet3 Faucet).
+You can send money to your Coinpunk accounts using Bitcoin Testnet Faucets like [the Mojocoin Testnet3 Faucet](http://testnet.mojocoin.com/).

 Start bitcoind: